 He could never tell Dad about the Doppelganger from another universe.
 He’d seen the results.
 He’d seen his father, a fly-riddled corpse.

 Not that.
 Not ever that.

 Bobby clutched Dad closer.
-“I’m gay,” he blurted into his dad’s neck.
+“I’m gay,” he blurted into his dad’s shoulder.

 Dad held him all the tighter.
 He set down the glass and stroked Bobby’s hair.
 “I kind of figured, son.
 I kind of figured.
 I hope to God you know that doesn’t change a single thing about how much I love you.”

 And that was what Bobby had wanted to hear.

 What he’d been afraid to want.

 His dad kissed the top of his head.